 2. Instantiate the SDK and create a new Split client

-The first time that the SDK is instantiated, it kicks off background tasks to update an in-memory cache and in-storage cache with small amounts of data fetched from Split servers.
+The first time that the SDK is instantiated, it starts background tasks to update an in-memory cache and in-storage cache with small amounts of data fetched from Split servers.
 This process can take up to a few hundred milliseconds depending on the size of the data.

 After the first initialization, the fetched data is stored.
 Further initializations fetch data from that cache and the configuration is available immediately.